mcsammon/mcsammon.github.io/_posts/2020-06-19-competitors.md

 Finally, here is the plot for 2017:
 ![fig](/Post_Images/6_11_2020/2017firmlevel.PNG)
 Now the tech giants have formed their own group in the top right.
 The financial firms are now all in the same cluster (light green, near the top left).
+This last exercise showed what I think is the most interesting application of cluster analysis: Keeping the parameters of the model constant, and feeding in data from different time periods.

 # Wrap Up

-From all these exercises, I had the following takeaways: (1) Based on the simulation results, the AP algorithm is capable of correctly identifying clusters of firms exposed to similar risks (2) When we know the data has a strong factor structure, like the Fama-French 25 portfolios formed on size and book to market, cluster analysis seems less useful than PCA (3) When there is not a strong factor structure, cluster analysis usually identifies groups that make intuitive sense together (4) In my opinion, the most interesting application is how clusters evolve over time.
+From all these exercises, I had the following takeaways: (1) Based on the simulation results, the AP algorithm is capable of correctly identifying clusters of firms exposed to similar risks (2) When we know the data has a strong factor structure, like the Fama-French 25 portfolios formed on size and book-to-market, cluster analysis seems less useful than PCA (3) When there is not a strong factor structure, cluster analysis usually identifies groups that make intuitive sense together (4) In my opinion, the most interesting application is how clusters evolve over time.
 We see that during the financial crisis, clusters coalesce, while during expansions, they spread out.
 I am definitely still not an expert on these clustering algorithms, but I learned a lot by working through this blog post!